BrunoZell/CollectiveIntelligence/litepaper.md

 and point to the big ecosystem of entrepreneurs creating organizations within the monetary for-profit framework, Ask Network will create a comparable spectrum of entrepreneurs who develop and operate coordination schemes.

+## User Interface

+want
+(I want x)

+commit
+(if i observe x, i will do y)

+proposal
+(I propose a to commit to this, and b to uncommit from this) I propose to a: [change of plan], b: [change of plan] :actor-map
+:change of plan = :add | :remove
+:add commitment c
+:remove commitment i of previous $account.commitment-set

+ask
+(I accept paying a network fee for this want to get filled)

+offer
+I ($serviceProvider) offer $causal-effect and thus you gain $unlockedActions in your action space in $context-match if you fill out this #order-form.
+>with $unlockedActions depending on just $context-match captured variables, its a selection over some domains action space
+>with $causal-effect derived from one or more conditional commitments of the form: if I observe a deal for this offer, I commit to a when I observe o ..for all required actions to facilitate the service

+order
+(I submit a binding order to $offer with $orderForm)

+deal
+(I ($serviceProvider) bindingly acknowledge and confirm your $order)

+production started
+(I ($serviceProvider) bindingly confirm the production of your $order has started)

+ready for delivery
+(I ($serviceProvider) bindingly confirm your $order is now ready for delivery)

+delivery completed
+(I ($serviceProvider) bindingly confirm your $order is fully delivered.
+No more acts of us will be done for this.)

+settled
+(network declares this deal as settled)

 ## Guiding Principles

 There are three guiding principles every active participant is asked to follow to get the most value out of the network: